tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 In this section, we will test script on a single machine.

 All workers on cluster (multiple machines) will run the training without real monitors.
-Minecraft UI should then be redirected to virtual monitor, and I have used ```xvfb``` (X Virtual Frame Buffer) in this example for running headless Minecraft.
+Minecraft UI should then be redirected to virtual monitor, and ```xvfb``` (X Virtual Frame Buffer) can be used for launching headless Minecraft.<br>

-When you initialize custom Gym environment in Python script, this headless Minecraft will automatically start.
-(See ```Malmo_Maze_Sample/custom_malmo_env/env/maze_env.py```.)<br>
-The training will then run on this hidden virtual monitor.
+With this custom Gym environment, the agent will run on Minecraft in this hidden virtual monitor (```xvfb```).

 ```
 # Run training on single machine